ABOUT THE PROGRAM

 In Spring quarter, Fellows collaborate with CITL and their home departments to develop or refine a hands-on, discipline-specific pedagogy program for graduate students in their departments.
 Depending on departmental needs, Fellows may design a pedagogy course, workshop series, or mentorship program.
 Fellows also prepare to serve as facilitators of the professional development opportunities they create, with the objective of leading those programs in the following academic year.
 In Spring, Fellows commit to two group workshops and at least two one-on-one meetings with a CITL mentor.

-With sponsorship from the Division of Graduate Studies and Division of Student Success, each fellow receives a $2,000 fellowship.
-Upon completion of the program, fellows also receive a certificate, issued by the CITL, to indicate their leadership in developing and practicing effective and equitable teaching strategies in the 21st-century higher education classroom.
+With sponsorship from the Division of Graduate Studies and Division of Student Success, each Fellow receives a $2,000 fellowship.
+Upon completion of the program, Fellows also receive a certificate, issued by the CITL, to indicate their leadership in utilizing and promoting effective and equitable teaching strategies in 21st-century higher education classrooms.

 HOW TO APPLY